ideoda/flatrock/README.md

 - issues with admin login: symfony make auth command drives me to a bug - no resolution found
 - integrate jQuery, timer
 - 10 hours passed
-- working with symfony authenticator, making user+auth
+- working with symfony authenticator, making user+auth: AnnotationDriver is missing bug again https://serveanswer.com/questions/getting-error-annotationdriver-does-not-exist-on-fresh-symfony-project

 extra notes:
 - no translation used in strings (nor in php, nor in twig): it was faster
 - the fliptimer jquery plugin is not an npm, it has been downloaded to the assets folder: it was faster
 - commits are big, and contains more than one operation: it was faster
--
+- at the quiz, enter keypress submits all the form - should apply something like event.preventDefault()
+- you can submit a quiz without giving any answer - should not be able to do this
+- the timer makes an alert when time is up, closing the alert makes the quiz be restarted... not working as in the description